LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 #### General Guidelines

-* Image URLs must be whitelisted in LiveEngage
-  * Images added in the ReceivedMessage and ReplyMessage must be whitelisted in the structured content image whitelisting area.
+* Image URLs must be whitelisted in LiveEngage.
+Images added in the ReceivedMessage and ReplyMessage must be whitelisted in the structured content image whitelisting area.
 Please contact your LP representative to whitelist images.

 #### Consumer received and reply bubble behavior

-If using received bubble with style "icon", “small”, “large”:
+**If using received bubble with style "icon", “small”, “large”**:

-* Received bubble experience
-  * If image was added, the image in the received bubble will not be presented in the push preview message.
-Once you tap to view bubble in the conversation thread, the image will be presented.
-The size of the received bubble will be defaulted to "icon"
+* Received bubble experience: if an image was added, the image in the received bubble will not be presented in the push preview message.
+Once you tap to view a bubble in the conversation thread, the image will be presented.
+The size of the received bubble will be defaulted to "icon".

-* Reply bubble experience
-  * Image will always be defaulted to the "received" bubble image (if configured), if no image was added to the received bubble, no image will be presented in the reply bubble.
+* Reply bubble experience: image will always be defaulted to the "received" bubble image (if configured).
+If no image was added to the received bubble, no image will be presented in the reply bubble.
 The size of the reply bubble will be defaulted to “icon”.

-* If authentication fails, the Reply bubble text and subtitle configured will be overridden by apple to the following text "Authentication failed"
+* If authentication fails, the Reply bubble text and subtitle configured will be overridden by apple to the following text "Authentication failed".

 ### Limitations

 * In the current version of Apple Auth support, only a bot in LiveEngage (using the [Messaging Agent SDK](messaging-agent-sdk-overview.html)) will be able to receive the authentication response (using the [Conversation Metadata](messaging-agent-sdk-conversation-metadata-guide.html)).
-  * Human Agent is currently not exposed to these events.
-There will be an option to recieve authentication response data without the Messaging Agent SDK in Q1 2019
+A human Agent is currently not exposed to these events.
+There will be an option to receive authentication response data without the Messaging Agent SDK in Q1 2019 (and thus as a human agent).

-* Updating the Apple Business Chat authentication status visually in the LiveEngage UI is planned for 2019
+* Updating the Apple Business Chat authentication status visually in the LiveEngage UI is planned for 2019.